Skip to contents

 • seed: Intended for new production.

-• processing: The product will be used to obtain other subproducts.
+• processing: Used to obtain other subproducts.

 Examples